1995parham/1995parham.github.io/README.md

 ## Introduction

-I am developing my resume and personal homepage in this repository.
+I am developing personal homepage in this repository.
-Homepage uses Angular and Resume uses Latex for themselves.

 ## Up and Running